xonixx/xonixx.github.io/revamp_define.md

 A by-product of this development was a tiny script [mglwn.awk](https://github.com/xonixx/awk_lab/blob/458f9f7cec12352d3a56b7dbf668bd247dbacf7c/mglwnafh/mglwn.awk) that contains very simple includes implementation for AWK.

 The idea is simple.
-You define the include dependencies inline in your AWK script, as a comment.
+You define the included dependencies inline in your AWK script, as a comment.
 Let's say we have a file `main.awk`:

 ```awk
 #include lib.awk